wintercooled/dotnetcoreDynamicJSON-RPC/README.md

 ### The code

 The code in dotnetcoreDynamicJSON-RPC.cs contains the **dotnetcoreDynamicJSON_RPC class** plus a helper class that lets you manipulate JSON strings easily.
-The contents of that file is all you need to copy into your code to use it.
+The contents of that file is all you need to copy into your code to use it (plus a reference to Newtonsoft.Json in your project's [.csproj](https://github.com/wintercooled/dotnetcoreDynamicJSON-RPC/blob/master/dotnetcoreDynamicJSON-RPC.csproj) file).
 Then just declare an instance of it using the dynamic keyword and you are ready to go:

 ```dynamic dynamicJSON = new dotnetcoreDynamicJSON_RPC(url, port, user, pword);```